fagci/socilite/README.md

 # socilite

-Tiny "social network" example with ponyorm, flask
+Tiny "social network" example with ponyorm, flask, wtforms (not secure, just for fun)